-In order to encourage a greater quality orientation of public procurement, Member States should be permitted to require the assessment of tenders on the basis of the criterion of the "most economically advantageous tender" where they deem this appropriate.
+In order to encourage a greater quality orientation of public procurement, Member States should be permitted to prohibit or restrict use of price only or cost only to assess the most economically advantageous tender where they deem this appropriate.

 To ensure compliance with the principle of equal treatment in the award of contracts, contracting authorities should be obliged to create the necessary transparency to enable all tenderers to be reasonably informed of the criteria and arrangements which will be applied in the contract award decision.
 Contracting authorities should therefore be obliged to indicate the contract award criteria and the relative weighting given to each of those criteria.
 Contracting authorities should, however, be permitted to derogate from that obligation to indicate the weighting of the criteria in duly justified cases for which they must be able to give reasons, where the weighting cannot be established in advance, in particular because of the complexity of the contract.
 In such cases, they should indicate the criteria in decreasing order of importance.